TheDingodile/thedingodile.github.io/_posts/2023-05-02-Life_expectancy.markdown

 **notes**

-https://www.clinicbarcelona.org/en/assistance/diseases/ischemic-heart-disease/risk-factors (factors for the disease)
+Why is it interesting?

+What factors contribute to longer life?
+How has Japan unlocked its potential for longevity?
+Is there a limit to human lifespan?

 **References**

+[https://www.clinicbarcelona.org/en/assistance/diseases/ischemic-heart-disease/risk-factors](https://www.clinicbarcelona.org/en/assistance/diseases/ischemic-heart-disease/risk-factors) (more factors for the Ischaemic heart disease)

 [https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/](https://observatoireprevention.org/en/2021/03/09/why-do-the-japanese-have-the-highest-life-expectancy-in-the-world/) (Why Japan diet good)